 FORWARD buying of straights is slow, as farmers opt for hand-to-mouth deals in the face of rock-bottom incomes.

-Soya is a good buy at present, with Sept/Oct Brazilian costing about £123/t.
-This compares with a value nearer £200/t this time last year.
-But prices are volatile – so potential buyers should follow the peaks and troughs of the market, says Mr Clark.
+Soya is a good buy at present, with September/October Brazilian supplies costing about 123/tonne.
+This compares with a value nearer 200/t this time last year.

-According to Ian Tremain of Mole Valley Farmers, people should source at least 50% of their needs to avoid over-exposure later in the season.
-Current soya prices are, he says, very attractive at about half last years peak.
+According to Ian Tremain of Mole Valley Farmers, farmers should source at least 50% of their needs to avoid over-exposure later in the season.

-Andrew Galling of Intermol says molasses are priced about £85/t, which marks a fall of about £10 on 12 months ago.
-Supply has been fairly strong and European feed demand – traditionally a big "sink" for molasses – is lower.
+Andrew Galling of Intermol said that molasses are priced about 85/t, which marks a fall of about 10 on 12 months ago.

 Mr Galling said UK buyers had benefited from increased supplies and a slump in European demand.